Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML/README.md

 - 🤩 Excitement to learn!
 - 0️⃣ Prior knowledge is required;
-- ✅ You can learn HTML solely based on our course.
+- ✅ You can learn HTML solely based on our book & course.

 ## Table of Contents